tangle-network/dkg-substrate/pallets/dkg-metadata/README.md

    authority set change.
  - **DKG signature threshold**: The `t` in `t-out-of-n` threshold signatures used in the DKG signing system.
- - **Misbheaviour Report**: A report of a DKG authority misbehaving.
+ - **Misbehaviour Report**: A report of a DKG authority misbehaving.
  - **Refresh delay**: The length of time within a session that the key refresh protocol will be initiated.